Forthcoming, Management Science

 Date Written: January 17, 2017

-We investigate the performance of three commonly used pricing schemes — fixed fee, time based contract, and two-part tariff — in service contexts where the buyer's valuation is invisible to the seller and the seller’s effort may or may not be visible to the buyer even though the buyer is charged based on effort instead of realized quality.
-We show that the seller’s profit is the same under private or public effort in the case of fixed fee or two-part tariff.
-Under time based contract, the seller may be better (worse) off in keeping effort private than making it public when the cost of providing service is low (high); the trade-off is also affected by the degree of quality uncertainty in a non-monotonic way.
-We also find that time based contract can do as well as two-part tariff over a sizable parameter regime when effort is private.
+We investigate the performance of two commonly used pricing schemes -- hourly-rate contract and two-part tariff -- in service environments where the buyer's valuation is invisible to the service provider and the provider's effort may not be visible to the buyer.
+In the private effort environment, we further distinguish between situations where the contract may be based on the outcome or on the effort reported by the provider.
+We show that under the two-part tariff, when effort is private, the provider can achieve the same profit as under public effort by contracting on reported effort and will be worse off by contracting on outcome.
+Under the hourly-rate contract, compared with the public effort case, the provider may be better or worse off in keeping effort private and contracting on the reported effort, and the trade-off is affected by the degree of outcome uncertainty in a nontrivial way.
+We find that a provider's profits under an hourly-rate contract are as good as under a two-part tariff over a sizable parameter regime when contracting on reported effort.

 JEL Classification: D82, L14, L15